Even though babies only need really small amounts of vitamins in their diet, they are vital to many of the processes within the body such as:

 • Protection of cells and tissues from the oxidative effects of free radicals (see ‘Antioxidants’)

 You’ll find a healthy balanced diet contains everything your little one needs.
-One way to do this is to give them a daily diet made up of various colours of the rainbow – yellow for starchy foods, reds, greens, purples and oranges for vegetables and fruit, and brown for meats and/or legumes (beans and lentils).
+One way to do this is to give them a daily diet made up of all the colours of the rainbow – yellow for starchy foods, brown for meats and/or legumes (beans and lentils) and reds, greens, yellows, purples and oranges for vegetables and fruit.

 If your baby is exclusively or even partially breast-fed, Health Canada recommends that they should have a daily Vitamin D supplement of 10 micrograms.
 Please ask your health professional or pharmacist for advice.